iaminawe/AstroNot/memory-bank/techContext.md

 - **Vite**: The build tool used by Astro for fast development and optimized builds.
 - **Sharp**: A high-performance image processing library.
 - **Notion-to-MD**: A library for converting Notion content to Markdown.
+- **Marked**: A markdown parser and compiler for rendering Markdown content consistently.
 - **Reading Time**: A library for calculating reading time based on content length.
 - **Lodash**: A utility library for common programming tasks.
 - **Nanostores**: A state management library for Svelte.